Last updated SEPTEMBER 25, 2013 | Download

 Under federal eligibility rules that have been in effect since February 2009, immigrant children and pregnant women granted deferred action are eligible for Medicaid and CHIP in about half the states.
-(See the attached maps to find out which states, specifically.)
-Undocumented children are not eligible for Medicaid or CHIP except in New York, Illinois, Washington, the District of Columbia, and some California counties.
+(See our “Health Care Coverage” maps to find out which states, specifically.)
+Undocumented children are not eligible for Medicaid or CHIP except in Illinois, Massachusetts, New York, Washington, the District of Columbia, and some California counties.

-What is the health insurance “Exchange” in the ACA?
+What is the “health insurance marketplace,” underthe ACA?

 When all its provisions take effect, the Affordable Care Act will prevent insurance companies from imposing these restrictions.
 In addition, the ACA is designed to help consumers buy affordable health insurance and understand what they are buying.

-To do this, the ACA allows every state to create its own health insurance marketplace, or “exchange.”
-Each state, in general, will have its own exchange and will refer to it under a name unique to that state, such as the Massachusetts Connector.
-Each state will create a website where consumers can apply online for the health insurance plan they choose through the state’s exchange.
-Only if an insurance company agrees to follow the rules under the ACA will it be able to sell its insurance plan in the state’s exchange.
+To do this, the ACA allows every state to create its own health insurance marketplace (or “exchange”).
+In general, each state will have its own marketplace and will refer to it under a name unique to that state, such as the Massachusetts Connector, Covered California, or New York State of Health.
+Each state will create a website where consumers can apply online for the health insurance plan they choose through the state’s marketplace.
+Only if an insurance company agrees to follow the rules under the ACA will it be able to sell its insurance plan in the state’s marketplace.
 This will make it easier for consumers to compare and choose between plans and pick the best one for their health needs and budget.
-(This system of state exchanges is often referred to collectively as “the Exchange.”)

 What are “premium tax credits” and “cost-sharing reductions” under the ACA?

-The ACA provides financial assistance to consumers who buy health insurance through the Exchange.
+The ACA provides financial assistance to consumers who buy health insurance through the marketplace.
 The financial assistance comes in the form of two types of tax credits that are based on a taxpayer’s household income.
 “Premium tax credits” (also referred to as APTC) would help reduce the monthly or annual cost (the premiums you’d have to pay) of having health insurance.
-“Cost-sharing reductions” (also referred to as CSR) would help limit the amount one would need to pay in copayments (also referred to as cost-sharing) for doctor visits or medications.
+“Cost-sharing reductions” (also referred to as CSR) would help limit the amount one would need to pay in copayments, coinsurance, and deductibles (also referred to as cost-sharing) for doctor visits or medications.

-These tax credits will be available only to those who buy private health insurance through the Exchange, who have household incomes below 400 percent of the federal poverty level and who file federal taxes.
+These tax credits will be available only to those who buy private health insurance through the marketplace, who have household incomes below 400 percent of the federal poverty level, and who file federal taxes.